MrezaFd/DA-Analyzing-Sales-and-Profits-Trends-at-Superstore/README.md

    - Conduct a detailed cost analysis of products with lower profit margins to identify areas for improvement.
    - Optimize logistics based on the popularity of "Standard Class" shipping.

-If you’re interested in seeing a more insightful Dashboard analysis of the superstore, you can click on [HERE](<[insert Looker Studio report link](https://lookerstudio.google.com/embed/reporting/fcb24198-9991-4076-871f-6c5615179974/page/UwsTB)https://lookerstudio.google.com/embed/reporting/fcb24198-9991-4076-871f-6c5615179974/page/UwsTB>).
+If you're interested in seeing a more insightful Dashboard analysis of the superstore, you can click [HERE](https://lookerstudio.google.com/embed/reporting/fcb24198-9991-4076-871f-6c5615179974/page/UwsTB).